 Overview of Implementation

-The Goverlan Reach is a software-based self-hosted IT Remote Support solution.
-It is composed of the Goverlan Reach Operator Console (used by technicians and system administrators) and the optional Goverlan Reach Server (used extend the Goverlan Reach services) as well as the Goverlan Reach Endpoint Agent.
+Goverlan Reach is a software-based self-hosted IT Remote Support solution.
+It is composed of the Goverlan Reach Operator Console (used by technicians and system administrators) and the optional Goverlan Reach Server (used to extend Goverlan Reach services) as well as the Goverlan Reach Endpoint Agent.